Li Jen-kuei

-Paul Li, or Li Jen-kuei (李壬癸 (Lǐ Rénguǐ); born 20 September 1936), is a research fellow at the Institute of Linguistics, Academia Sinica in Taipei, Taiwan.
+Paul Li, or Li Jen-kuei (李壬癸 (Lǐ Rénguǐ); born 20 September 1936), is a Taiwanese linguist.
+Li is a research fellow at the Institute of Linguistics, Academia Sinica in Taipei, Taiwan.
 Li is a leading specialist on Formosan languages and has published dictionaries on the Pazeh and Kavalan languages.

+Li was elected a member of Academia Sinica in 2006.